XDgov/xd.gov/_pages/home.md

 {% endfor %}
 <section class="home-mission">
   <div class="grid-container">
-    <div class="section-breadcrumb">Our Mission</div>
+    <div class="section-breadcrumb">About xD</div>
     <h2>
-      xD is an emerging technology group at the U.S. Census Bureau that helps federal agencies apply artificial intelligence solutions to complex challenges.
-We're working to do this thing, that thing, and some other stuff too.
+      xD is an emerging technologies group at the U.S. Census Bureau that partners with federal agencies and universities to improve the delivery of government services using artificial intelligence.
     </h2>
     <a class="square-link" href="{{ site.baseurl }}/about">Learn More</a>
   </div>